xnhp/vanted-wiki/Transactions.md

 To avoid that, VANTED has a transaction API that collects all the changes to the attributes, combines attribute changes and sends out the changes in one block to a transaction listener, which is usually also the view the graph is displayed in.

-Also if you use transactions, VANTED will make sure, that the graphical updates are executed on the AWT thread.
+Also, if you use transactions, VANTED will make sure, that the graphical updates are executed on the AWT thread.

-### Create a transaction
+### Creating a transaction

 To create a transaction you need to tell a listener manager, that you are going to initiate a new transaction.
-This manager is always present in the `graph` object, that is made available during the `attach()` lifecycle (see [Algorithm Development](DevelopAlgorithm.md))
+This manager is always present in the `graph` object, that is made available during the `attach()` lifecycle. (see [Algorithm Development](DevelopAlgorithm.md))

 ```java
 ...
 graph.getListenerManager().transactionStarted(this);
 ...
 ```
-The `this` gives the transaction manager a reference to who started the transaction.
+The `this` gives the transaction manager a reference to whom started the transaction.

 To finish it, just call
 ```java